destinyae/graphviz-treevisualize-weka-package/README.md

 ### Export graph

-Here you can export the graph as PDF, Postscript or encapsulated Postscript:
+Here you can export the graph as PDF, Postscript, or encapsulated Postscript:

 ![export graph](src/site/resources/export_graph.png)